SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Workbench.JPG)

 The "Strategy Workbench" is divided into two main areas.
 The upper area allows you to analyze the available telemetry information for a given car / track / conditions combination using several available graphical charts.
-Telemetry information are divided into an *Electronics* and *Tyres* group.
+Telemetry information is divided into an *Electronics* and a *Tyres* group.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Chart%20Selector.JPG)